mikoBerries/SimpleBank/README.md

 3. Mock Testing
     - Mock testing are using "White Box" testing techniques, used to testing every functional func in code. (https://github.com/golang/mock)
+    - Stub is replacement for some dependency in your code that will be used during test execution.
+It is typically built for one particular test and unlikely can be reused for another because it has hardcoded expectations and assumptions.

 4. Testing Method  TDD / BDD / ATDD
 * TDD (test-driven development) approach with step: